 July 7: Arthur Conan Doyle, writer of Sherlock Holmes, dies at the age of 71.

 July 13: The first ever FIFA World Cup tournament takes place in Uruguay.
+The first goal is scored by Lucien Laurent for France in their game against Mexico.

 July 19: A polar expedition team consisting of Richard E. Byrd, Laurence McKinley Gould, and their polar expedition team return to the US after they had completed the first exploration of Antarctica’s interior.